cotonne/bbl-crafting-secure-softwares/README.en.md

 ## Your goal

 Are you ready to be the new **Netflipster**?
 Yes?
-Si, let's go!
-But, brace yourself, hackers are comming!
+Then, let's go!
+But, brace yourself, hackers are coming!

 ## Constraints